Orlando, Florida, United States of America: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Be careful to pick the necessary type.
-Many adapters currently available are simply plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct type.
+Most adapters currently being sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 If you go to Harry P. Leu Gardens, you will do a lot of walking.
 These are a must: